veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 For authentication and authorization of your API calls, follow [these instructions](https://developer.veracity.com/docs/section/identity/authentication/web-native#get-an-access-token-for-the-user).

-Veracity Services API version 4 is organized into the following groups of endpoints.
+Veracity Services API version 4 is organized into the following groups of endpoints to focus on tenants, applications, groups, and users, with more granular control and additional functionalities.
 * [Applications](#applications): Provides methods to interact with applications within a tenant.
 Supports retrieving applications, verifying user licenses, and managing user and group licenses.
 * [Groups](#groups): Provides methods to manage groups and their members within a tenant.
 Supports retrieving groups, group members, and updating group properties.
 * [Me](#me): Provides methods to retrieve information about the signed-in user, including their applications, groups, and tenants.
 * [Tenants](#tenants): Provides methods to interact with tenants, including retrieving tenant details, and managing tenant administrators.
 * [Users](#users):  Provides methods to manage users within a tenant, including retrieving user details, groups, and applications.

 #### Updating with JsonPatch